Top of the page

 Your symptoms may be mild to severe.
 They may not start until a day after you have been at a high altitude.
 Many people say altitude sickness feels like having a hangover.

 Altitude sickness can affect your lungs and brain.
-When this happens, symptoms include being confused, not being able to walk straight (ataxia), feeling faint, and having blue or grey lips or fingernails.
-When you breathe, you may hear a sound like a paper bag being crumpled.
+When this happens, symptoms include being confused, not being able to walk straight (ataxia), feeling faint, not being able to catch your breath even at rest, and having blue or grey lips or fingernails.
 These symptoms mean the condition is severe.
 It may be deadly.

 If you are at a high altitude, your doctor may think you have this condition.
 Your doctor will ask you questions about your symptoms and examine you.
-To rule out other conditions, your doctor may ask if you have been drinking fluids or alcohol or using any medicines, or if you have a cold or the flu.
+To rule out other conditions, your doctor may ask if you have been drinking fluids or alcohol or using any medicines, or if you have a cold or influenza (flu).